 - Close the Windows Security window and the Settings windows.

 After this, the core isolation in Windows 11 is enabled, helping protect the memory from invalid access.
+This will add an extra layer of protection against malware on your PC.

 So what happens with incompatible drivers are installed in the system?
 In that case, enabling the Memory integrity feature will fail and the Core isolation will not be working.